With this section, we transition from using Bash to learning Python. This page covers some preliminary information and getting started in Python.

 Similar to Bash scripts, Python scripts are plain text files.
 Any text editor can be used to write Python scripts.
 But VSCode (and others) have a number of added benefits that are worth checking out.
 We’ve already looked at contextual coloring, which VSCode does for many languages, including Bash and Python.
 This is clearly easier to read and catch errors than plain text.

-Good text editors also have code suggestions (some based on machine learning algorithms that can often suggest whole blocks of code for you!) and function information popups that help you write your code.
+Good text editors also have code suggestions now mostly powered by LLMs that can even write the code for you!) and function information popups that help you write your code.
 They have linters to check your syntax and flag errors.
 And they are configurable for how you want to code.

 VSCode can also run your code and help you debug by showing you the values of variables as your code executes step by step.
 You can see the output in the console.

-It does take some extra steps (installing the Remote Development extension from Microsoft and connecting to HiPerGator as a remote ssh server), but you can even edit and run code on HiPerGator from your local computer!
+It does take some extra steps (installing the Remote Tunnels extension from Microsoft and connecting to HiPerGator), but you can even edit and run code on HiPerGator from your local computer!

 This is my main tool for development.
-Whether I develop locally on my own computer or remotely on HiPerGator, for larger projects, I use scripts in VSCode.
+Whether I develop locally on my own computer or remotely on HiPerGator, for larger projects, I use scripts and notebooks in VSCode.

 Jupyter Notebooks

-Jupyter is web application that creates documents that have live code, visualizations and descriptive text formatted with markdown (used in most of these pages).
+Jupyter is an application that creates documents that have live code, visualizations and descriptive text formatted with markdown (used in most of these pages).

-Jupyter can be run on HiPerGator by going to jhub.rc.ufl.edu (You do need to be on the UF network)
+Jupyter can be run on HiPerGator by going to https://ondemand.rc.ufl.edu/ or jhub.rc.ufl.edu.

 Ch 1: Why should you learn to write programs?

-Similarly, where the author talks about needing to learn the vocabulary and grammar of a language, we will find that you already know some of the grammar fom Bash.
-Programming languages use similar grammars and vocabularies.
+Similarly, where the author talks about needing to learn the vocabulary and grammar of a language, we will find that you already know some of the grammar from Bash.
+Programming languages use similar grammar and vocabulary.